Vincit/objection.js/doc/api/query-builder/join-methods.md

   .where('parent.name', 'Arnold');
 ```

-Join two multiple and nested relations.
+Join multiple nested relations.
 Note that when referring to nested relations `:` must be used as a separator instead of `.`.
 This limitation comes from the way knex parses table references.

 ```js
 await Person